-What is Conduction?
+What Is Conduction?

-When conduction of heat occurs, the heat energy is usually transferred from molecule to another molecule as they are in direct contact with each other.
+When conduction of heat occurs, the heat energy is usually transferred from one molecule to another molecule as they are in direct contact with each other.
 However, there is no change in the position of the molecules.
 They simply vibrate amongst each other.

 During the conduction of electricity, there is a movement of electrically charged particles in the medium.
 As such, the electric current is usually carried and moved by the ions or electrons.